Kremlikv/Wordbaker/README.txt

 I spent a day trying to make "save" button in editable quiz table work.
 I had to divide it into two files.
 Generate_quiz_choices generates preview and edit button takes you to editable/deletable page.
 From which you can move to picture selection.

+EMAIL
+At registration each user must provide an email address.
+It is stored in the user database.
+Now I can communicate with the users of my website.